The In-situ Origins of Dwarf Stellar Outskirts in FIRE-2: Results

 \rrr{While} the star formation feedback and/or cooling prescription \rrr{may lead to a lack of a disk-halo structure in some dwarfs,} \rrr{those} same prescriptions are capable of creating dwarf stellar disk-halo systems that are remarkably similar in structure to the observed population.
 Thus, in this work we will examine the two facets of the sample separately, examining first the dwarf stellar halo (in the simulated galaxies that do form disks) and then the origin of the \ndd{} dwarfs.

 \fcr{As a final note, we find that there is no change in the morphological classification of the galaxy as a function of the physics implementation for the majority of the dwarfs in the sample.
 That is, it appears that the $z=0$ stellar intrinsic structure is largely unaffected by the additional physics implemented in the (MHD+) and (CR+) runs as described in \autoref{s:methods:fire}.
-However, we do find that two galaxies, m11i and m11v, are disky in their (MHD+) runs and non-disky in their (CR+) or (Hydro+) runs.
-A further investigation of the physical origin of the morphological difference for these two galaxies is of interest, but beyond the scope of this work.}
+However, we do find that two galaxies, m11i and m11v, are disky in their (MHD+) runs and non-disky in their (CR+) or (Hydro+) runs. \rrrthree{We find that the change in morphological classification in m11i is due to its proximity to the boundary between our disky and non-disky classifications -- indeed, in the middle panel of \autoref{f:baca}, the disky m11i (MHD+) galaxy is shown by the pair of points at the lowest $B/A$ value of the dwarf sample.
+Thus, we conclude that the change in morphological class of m11i is due to the rigid nature of the binary classification that we use in this work.
+Though the disky and non-disky dwarfs are generally well-separated morphological classes, there do exist edge cases such as m11i in which the classification can change as a result of relatively small perturbations in intrinsic axes space. m11v does undergo a significant shape change between the MHD+ ($B/A=0.90$ and $C/A=0.46$ for $t<2$ Gyr stars) and CR+ ($B/A=0.25$ and $C/A=0.13$) runs.
+However, m11v is also experiencing an ongoing interaction that is the likely cause of this shape variation.}}